Richarlison: Fluminense

 On 29 December 2015, Richarlison signed a five-year contract with Série A club Fluminense.
 He made his debut on 13 May 2016 in the second leg of the second round of the Copa do Brasil, contributing to all of his team's goals in a 3–3 home draw (6–3 aggregate) against Ferroviaria.

 He made his league debut two days later, starting in a 1–0 away win against former club América.
 His first goal in the division came on 26 June, the winner in a 2–1 success against rivals Flamengo, a game in which he came on as a late substitute but was himself taken off injured.

 In the 2017 Campeonato Carioca, Richarlison scored 8 goals in 12 matches and was named in the team of the season as his club finished as runner-up to Flamengo.
 This included one on 22 April in a 3–0 semi-final win over Vasco da Gama at the Maracanã Stadium.

-In the same year, Richarlison also took part in his first continental competition, the 2017 Copa Sudamericana.
+That same year, Richarlison also took part in his first continental competition, the 2017 Copa Sudamericana.
 He played four games in the Rio de Janeiro-based club's run to the quarter-finals, and scored in wins over Liverpool (Uruguay) and Universidad Católica (Ecuador) in the first two phases.

 Watford

 Richarlison completed a move to English Premier League club Watford on 8 August 2017, signing a five-year contract for a £11.2 million transfer fee.
 He made his debut for the club as a substitute in a 3–3 draw against Liverpool on the opening day of the 2017–18 Premier League season.
 In his next match, on 19 August against AFC Bournemouth, he scored his first goal for the club in a 2–0 win.
-He was the only player in the Watford squad to play every match of the Premier League season and scored five goals over its course.
+He was the only member of the Watford squad to play every match of the Premier League season, and scored five goals over its course.